robertdavid010/meteor_init/README.md

 **TODO:**
 1. Review all packages for most current patterns and update, or replace as necessary
 	1. ~~Update to SimpleSchema2~~
-1. Review package load order
+1. Review package install order